Home / Topics / Predictions

 • failed: the prediction encountered an error during processing.

-• canceled: the prediction was canceled by the user.
+• canceled: the prediction was canceled by the user or exceeded its deadline after starting.

 Timeouts